fuzzyers/EmbeddedSystems-3D-Scanner/README.md

 A script that can handle feeding images straight into some photogrammetry software e.g colsmap The script can then be run at the end of the capture stage process the images and then spitout a recreation of the mesh to an led screen.

+Bring in a more powerful Stepper motor to turn a larger table. <br>
+Aswell as add more stability and remove some of the shaking.
+This will likely be accomplished by narrowing the support shaft by a few mm

 ## Plan for Release V1.0

 ### Equipment